AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ## Overview

 Funnel charts are so-called Accumulation charts and they show percentage ratio.
 Funnel charts are often used to represent stages in a sales process and show the amount of potential revenue for each stage.
 This type of chart can also be useful in identifying potential problem areas in an organization’s sales processes.
-A Funnel chart is somewhat similar to a [Waterfall chart](Waterfall_Chart).

 This article explains how to create a basic Funnel chart as well as configure settings that are specific to the type.
 The table below gives a brief overview of the Funnel chart's characteristics: